AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/2022-01-01-page-quotes.md

 I found the collection of quotes by `Albert Einstein` in [here](https://www.goalcast.com/2017/03/29/top-30-most-inspiring-albert-einstein-quotes/) and for `Jeff Bezos` in [here](https://www.brainyquote.com/authors/jeff-bezos-quotes).

-What is your favorite quote (or quotes) and has it motivated you or helped you in any way?
+What is your favourite quote (or quotes) and has it motivated you or helped you in any way?

 All the best,